Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 • Chicken stock or broth

-• Fresh herbs, like thyme, parsley, and rosemary
+• Fresh herbs, like fresh thyme, fresh parsley, and rosemary

 How To Make It